Nexis is Introduced 1980

 " • As the fragments of DNA percolated through the gel, a laser beam stimulated the fluorescent labels, causing them to glow.
 The light they emitted was picked up by a lens and photomultiplier, and transmitted as digital information directly into a computer" (Genome News Network, Genetics and Genomics Timeline 1989, accessed 05-25-2009).

-The National Science Foundation Network connected five new supercomputer centers and allowed access to these centers at no cost.
+In 1986 the National Science Foundation Network connected five new supercomputer centers and allowed access to these centers at no cost.
 The centers, which the NSF funded in 1985, were: the John von Neumann Center at Princeton, the San Diego Supercomputer Center at UCSD, the National Center for Supercomputing Applications at UIUC, the Cornell Theory Center at Cornell, and the Pittsburgh Supercomputing Center.

 NSFNET used a TCP/IP-based protocol compatible with ARPANET, as a backbone to which regional and academic networks would connect.
 It experienced exponential growth in its network traffic.
 As a result of a November 1987 NSF award to a consortium of universities in Michigan, the original 56- kbit/s links was upgraded to 1.5 Mbit/s by July 1988 and again to 45 Mbit/s in 1991.